VictoriaTB/VaD_DTMR2025/README.md

 coloc (version 5.2.3)
 dplyr (version 1.1.4)
 plyr (version 1.8.9)

+To install R and RStudio visit (https://posit.co/download/rstudio-desktop/), this should take less than 30mins

+To install packages use the command install.packages("TwoSampleMR") for each package, this should take less than 5mins a package

 ## Instructions for Demo-
 Load Exposure and Outcome datasets as Exposure_GWAS and Outcome_GWAS respectively